lbl-srg/obc/specification/source/cdl.rst

 Semantic information shall be included within the ``annotation`` keyword, using the ``__Buildings`` or ``__cdl`` vendor annotation. ``__cdl`` shall be used when the semantic information is part of a control sequence and ``__Buildings`` shall be used for every other instance such as equipment or a zone.
-The following instances can optionally have annotations containing semantic information:
+The following instances shall optionally have annotations containing semantic information:

-* Input and output connectors (:numref:`sec_connectors`),
+* input and output connectors (:numref:`sec_connectors`),
 * parameters (:numref:`sec_par_typ`),
 * constants (:numref:`sec_con_typ`),
 * connections (:numref:`sec_connections`),